alan-turing-institute/ADViCE/content/community-guidelines/code-of-conduct.md

 ## Attribution

-This code of conduct is based on the Open Code of Conduct from the [TODO Group](https://github.com/todogroup/opencodeofconduct/), [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html) and [Contributor Covenant version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).
+This Participation Guidelines is inspired from the Open Code of Conduct from the [TODO Group](https://github.com/todogroup/opencodeofconduct/), [The Carpentries Code of Conduct](https://docs.carpentries.org/topic_folders/policies/index_coc.html) and [Contributor Covenant version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

 The report handling process has been derived from the Eastern University